warren cornish – after the funeral

-His sister gave his eulogy, she said Warren’s faith was practiced in the church of the sky.
+Warren’s sister gave his eulogy, she said his faith was practiced in the Church of the Sky.
 She spoke of his hidden generosities, his good works.
 His steadfastness.
 She also read a few excerpts from one of his early diaries, where he showed the spirit of the times.

 No shirt, no collar, no city.
 He would have none of them.